ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 little code written from scratch.

 ### Avoid introducing concurrency

+Concurrency is an extremely common source of bugs in programming.
+To minimize the potential for deadlocks and race conditions, operators should not concurrently perform their work.

+Callers always have the ability to subscribe or deliver events on a specific [RACScheduler][], and RAC offers powerful ways to [parallelize work](#parallelizing-independent-work) without making operators unnecessarily complex.

 ### Cancel work and clean up all resources in a disposable
 ### Do not block in an operator
 ### Avoid stack overflow from deep recursion